hasura/ndc-spec/specification/src/specification/queries/sorting.md

 ### Type `column`

+The property `element.target.name` refers to a column name.
+If the connector supports capability `query.nested_fields.order_by` then the target may also [reference nested fields within a column](./filtering.md#referencing-nested-fields-within-columns) using the `field_path` property.

 If `element.order_direction` is `asc`, then the row with the smaller column comes first.

 If `element.order_direction` is `asc`, then the row with the smaller column comes second.